HennyBicks01/RadzenPaletteCreator/README.md

 6. **Setup Override (Override)**

-   If you are using an Override, add another line after the Radzen CSS to integrate your custom theme.
+   If you are using an Override instead of the custom CSS, add another line after the Radzen CSS to integrate your custom Override.

    ```html
    <link rel="stylesheet" href="~/css/theme.css">